We explain what a great leader is and the qualities they present. Also, what are its general characteristics and objectives.

-What is a good leader?
+What is a great leader?

 A leader is commonly called an individual who demonstrates the ability to inspire, direct, encourage, and lead a given group toward its goals , whether it be a corporation, a sports team, or a political party .
 This word comes from the English “ leader ” (leader) in turn from the verb to lead (drive).